Agarwood Amber

 Molecular Compatibility

-Oud's compounds: Agarwood contains chromones, sesquiterpenes, and phenolic compounds.
-These molecules are relatively heavy, slow-evaporating, and intensely aromatic.
-They provide the "backbone" of the fragrance.
+Oud's compounds — chromones, sesquiterpenes, and phenolic compounds — are relatively heavy, slow-evaporating, and intensely aromatic.
+They provide the backbone.

-Amber's compounds: The amber accord features benzyl benzoate (from benzoin), vanillin, cinnamic compounds (from styrax and balsams), and various terpene alcohols.
-These are also heavy molecules but with sweeter, warmer aromatic profiles.
+Amber's compounds — benzyl benzoate, vanillin, cinnamic compounds, and terpene alcohols — are also heavy but with sweeter, warmer profiles.

-The synergy: When combined, oud's sharp phenolics are "wrapped" by amber's softer balsamic compounds.
-The result is that the harsh edges of oud are smoothed while amber gains complexity and depth it would otherwise lack.
-This is true molecular synergyβeach component making the other better.
+The synergy: Oud's sharp phenolics are "wrapped" by amber's softer balsamic compounds.
+Harsh edges smooth while amber gains complexity it would otherwise lack.
+True molecular synergy — each making the other better.

 Longevity Secrets